AlCpwnd/AdminTools/README.md

     - Simple script to add permissions to a calendar.
 Will automatically resolve the calendar name depending on the regional settings.
 - Exch_MailboxPermissionsReport.ps1
     - Returns a report of all permissions users have on existing mailboxes
+- PermissionCleanup.ps1
+    - Removes mailox- and recipient-permissions for users that no longer exist within the Azure Active Directory

 ---
 ## Explorer: Windows File Explorer